rr326/ad_app_autoclimate/README.md

 # AutoClimateApp
-This provides serveral services for thermostat management.
+This provides several services for thermostat management.

 The key goals are to enable: